DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 6.4 Encoding Page Title

-When you assign a value from a database or user input to the page title, you need to make sure that the value is properly encoded to prevent possible script injections.
+When you assign a value from a database or user input to a page title, you need to make certain that the value is properly encoded to prevent possible script injections.

 For example, the [code below](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/EncodePageTitle.aspx.cs#L13) assigns a value from a database to the page title.